Approximability Landscape of Welfare Maximization within Fair Allocations: Maximizing Social Welfare with Two Agents

-The FPTAS is shown in Algorithm~\ref{alg:fptas} and works as follows.
-The bundle $O_2$ is fixed to be given to agent 2 and an item $g \in O_1$ is fixed to be given to agent 1.
-This item $g$ will be the item in Definition~\ref{def:EF1} whose removal ensures agent $2$ does not envy agent $1$, and we will enumerate all possibilities of $g\in O_1$.
+The FPTAS is shown in Algorithm~\ref{alg:fptas} and works as follows: The bundle $O_2$ is fixed to be allocated to agent 2 and an item $g \in O_1$ is fixed to be given to agent 1.
+This item $g$ will be a ``guess'' of the item whose removal ensures agent $2$ does not envy agent $1$ in Definition~\ref{def:EF1}, and we will enumerate all possibilities of $g\in O_1$.
 Next, we decide the allocation of the remaining items.
-To ensure agent $2$ does not envy agent $1$ after removing $g$ from agent $1$'s bundle, the allocation $(A_1,A_2)$ must satisfy $v_2(A_1\setminus\{g\})\leq v_2(A_2)$, which is equivalent to $v_2(A_1\setminus\{g\})\leq\frac12v_2([m]\setminus\{g\})$.
-Therefore, the problem can be viewed as a classical Knapsack problem, where the capacity of the knapsack is $\frac12v_2([m]\setminus\{g\})$, the weight of item $o$ is $v_{2o}$, and the value is $v_{1o}-v_{2o}$.
+To ensure agent $2$ does not envy agent $1$ after removing $g$ from agent $1$'s bundle, the allocation $(A_1,A_2)$ must satisfy $v_2(A_1\setminus\{g\})\leq v_2(A_2)$, which is equivalent to $v_2(A_1\setminus\{g\})\leq v_2([m]\setminus\{g\})/2$.
+Therefore, the problem can be viewed as a classical Knapsack problem, where the capacity of the knapsack is $v_2([m]\setminus\{g\})/2$, the weight of item $o$ is $v_{2}(o)$, and the value is $v_{1}(o)-v_{2}(o)$.
 We then use the well-known FPTAS algorithm for the Knapsack problem (see, e.g., Chapter~8 in the textbook~\citep{vazirani2001approximation}).
-After this step, we have an allocation with almost optimal social welfare while ensuring agent 2 does not strongly envy agent 1.
+After this step, we have an allocation with almost optimal social welfare while ensuring agent 2 does not EF1-envy agent 1.
 However, agent 1 may envy agent 2.
-If so, we use a local search algorithm (Algorithm~\ref{alg:local_search}) to make the allocation EF1 with an improved social welfare.
+If so, we use a local search algorithm to make the allocation EF1 with improved social welfare.